Managing object locks in a bucket

 -

-You can check that the object lock is there using this CLI command:
+You can check that object locks are now enabled using this CLI command:

 yc storage bucket get <bucket_name>